ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 {: #backup-s2s-auth-procedure-fs-api}
 {: api}

-To use Backup for VPC in your account to create policies, plans and run backup jobs for file shares, make the following request to create the required service-to-service authorization.
+To use Backup for VPC in your account to create policies and plans, and to run backup jobs for file shares, make the following request to create the required service-to-service authorization.

 ```sh
 curl -X POST 'https://iam.cloud.ibm.com/v2/policies'